XiaoshiZ/ysmiles.com/_posts/2017-03-02-Zero-Dimensional-Organic-Tin-Halide-Perovskites.md

     - Academic
 ---

-First, I'd like to say that the following are all my own opinions (except for the emails part), the reader can choose to believe or not.
+First, I'd like to say that the following are all my own opinions (except for the emails part), the reader can choose to **believe or not**.

-I'd like to state that this paper (I have a version downloaded on 2/27/2017 at [arXiv][paperlink]) might have used data collected by me without provide me any credit.
+As a previous group member, I'd like to state that this paper (I have a version downloaded on 2/27/2017 at [arXiv][paperlink]) might have used data collected by me without provide me any credit.
 Also, because I know details about some of the experiments, I'd like to point out some problem/doubt about the data.

 ### Problem data